 Perfection is an illusion.
 People make mistakes, they fail, they have bad days.
 As a leader, your team needs to know how to rise when they fall so they don’t suffer from the fear of failure.
 Yet, the rise of perfectionism is only getting worse.
 A study from the American Psychological Association analyzing research conducted from the late 1980s to 2016, observed a 10 percent increase in self-oriented perfectionism, or the “irrational desire to be perfect.”
 Researchers Thomas Curran and Andrew Hill cite young people “striving for high achievement standards and the attainment of perfection are actively encouraged and rewarded,” which causes them to want to “demonstrate their merit, set increasingly higher and unrealistic goals, and come to define themselves in the strict and narrow terms of personal achievement.”

 The pressure to look like you have it all together all the time is crushing for people.
+Pretending that perfection is constantly expected isn’t only bad for your mental health, it’s a business mistake that affects every employee.
 In the foreword of Kristen Hadeed’s Permission to Screw Up, Simon Sinek writes, “In business, the cost [of perfection] is performance, innovation, and stability.”

 Letting Go of the Image of Perfectionism

-Hadeed explains when she started out, she knew nothing about leadership.
+Hadeed explains when she was starting a business, she knew nothing about leadership.
 Her company sprung up quickly and without serious intent.
+A startup mistake all too common among growing new businesses.
 Being a leader is a learning process.
 People learn from experience because they want to learn.
 Making mistakes is a part of it.
 By giving yourself permission to fail, you show others it’s okay.
 It shouldn’t make or break you as a person.

 As IBM’s Thomas J. Watson, once said, “The fastest way to succeed is to double your failure rate.”
 When you give people room to learn from their mistakes, you build a fearless, strong, innovative team.
 Supporting others with empathy creates a safe place for failure and makes individuals more comfortable with setting higher goals.
 Eliminating the image of perfectionism works against the mainstream system by eradicating humiliation or shame associated with imperfection.
 In other words, great leaders construct where others deconstruct.